run4w4y/nextjs-router-events/README.md

 # Caveats
 What this package does, is basically attach `click` event listeners to all `a` nodes in the DOM, and from there handle the necessary logic for the route change events.
 As it is, the package will be treating **all** `a` node clicks as events of navigation, whether it is an anchor link, an external link or an internal link.
 It also does not check what the `a` node `target` attribute is, so route change events will be triggered for `target="_blank"` as well (except `routeChangeEnd`).
 As such, you should be keeping that in mind when using this package with things like `nprogress`.

+This package also only handles `router.push`, so all other `router` methods such as `back`, `forward`, `refresh` and etc are not covered.
+I do plan on covering more `router` methods where it is possible to do so, as well as offering some sort of opt-out for the `a` nodes in the DOM, however at the moment it is what it is.

 # Setup
 The package exports `RouteChangesProvider`, use it inside your `layout` like so
 ```typescript